appvia/terranetes/docs/terranetes-controller/admin/drift.md

 # Drift Detection

-Drift detection periodically runs a terraform plan on a [Configuration](docs/terranetes-controller/reference/configurations.terraform.appvia.io.md), ensuring the expected state _(terraform state)_ and the actual cloud resources are in sync.
-Currently [Configurations](docs/terranetes-controller/reference/configurations.terraform.appvia.io.md) must opt in for drift detection via their spec;
+Drift detection is a feature that periodically executes a Terraform plan on a [Configuration](docs/terranetes-controller/reference/configurations.terraform.appvia.io.md) to ensure that the expected state, as defined by the Terraform state, aligns with the actual cloud resources.
+To utilize drift detection, [Configurations](docs/terranetes-controller/reference/configurations.terraform.appvia.io.md) must explicitly opt-in through their specification.

 ```yaml
 apiVersion: terraform.appvia.io/v1alpha1